ShadmaN1028/snydEX-s_Slave/README.md

 # Discord Bot

-A simple Discord bot built with discord.js.
+A simple Discord bot to remove all the messages sent by user for specific days.
+Good tool to remove spam messages.

 ## Commands

-- `!ping`: Replies with "Pong!"
+- `!pingSlave`: Replies with detailed latency information.
+- `!purgeall @Username <days>`: Deletes all messages from the mentioned user within the specified number of days.

 ## Setup